boldenamsterdam/openweather/README.md

 ### Twig functions
 * `craft.openWeather.simplified(lat, lon)`
-Given a latitude and longitude returns the simplified version of weather.
+Given a latitude and longitude returns the simplified version of weather (array).
 * `craft.openWeather.raw(lat, lon)`
-Given a latitude and longitude returns the raw version of weather.
+Given a latitude and longitude returns the raw version of weather (array).
 * `craft.openWeather.defaultLocation()`
-Returns the latitude and longitude of the default location setup in the settings.
+Returns the latitude and longitude (as array) of the default location setup in the settings.

 ### __HTTP__ requests
 * `/api/openWeather/lat-lon/<latitude>,<latitude>,<label>`